-If you have recently been searching for web hosting for your domain, you may have come across with the word “Uptime.”
-Every web hosting company mention their uptime along with the disk space and bandwidth.
+If you have recently been searching for web hosting for your domain, you may have come across the word “Uptime.”
+Every web hosting company mentions its uptime along with the disk space and bandwidth.
 So, in this article, we will find out what is uptime and how much uptime is right for your business.

 What is Web Hosting Uptime?